Conflict catalog

 land, small arms, counter-insurgency, improvised weapons, peacekeeping

-The archive should prioritize direct documentation because public sources often identify armed groups or broad weapon categories rather than exact models.
+The catalog should prioritize direct documentation because public sources often identify armed groups or broad weapon categories rather than exact models.
 Relevant equipment evidence may include craft and commercial small arms used by anti-balaka groups, state or former-state stockpile weapons, armed-group captures, foreign-supplied materiel, peacekeeping equipment, and weapons documented by monitoring or tracing organizations.

 Map